 The software platform is used for visualisation, planning and preparation of all scopes of work, as well as for consolidation into work packs.
 By bringing together all existing data sources on any producing asset, the platform provides a single consistent picture which is made available to everyone through an open application program interface (API).
 This allows all of the latest information to be accessed from anywhere, at any time, at the touch of a screen – delivering enhanced efficiency and enabling continuous improvement.

 This is the tried and tested opportunity being implemented in many offshore operating oil and gas facilities.
 Future Energy Partners can provide an analysis of the opportunity and recommend a plan to reduce, or eliminate, manning of an operating facility and move controls and manpower to shore while increasing operating effectiveness.
-Our associates are industry-recognized experts in delivery and support of Integrated Operations, Digital Transformation, and Integrated Operations Centres.
+Our associates are industry recognised experts in delivery and support of Integrated Operations, Digital Transformation, and Integrated Operations Centres.

 Future Energy Partners has a team which can assess and work with the leadership team of clients to enhance and modernize a company’s current management system with the objective of addressing operating efficiency, safety performance and costs.